 - Modify the remittance conditions that foreigners must comply with in order to transfer their profits from Vietnam to abroad

 State Bank of Vietnam (SBV)

 All regulations of financial banking and foreign exchange are under the control and supervision of the SBV.
-As for profit remittance from Vietnam, SBV is authorized by the government to perform the following activities:
+With regard to profit remittance from Vietnam, SBV is authorized by the government to perform the following activities:

 - Establish requirements for bank account setups

-- Issue license to banks for the purpose of operating foreign exchange accounts
+- Issue licenses to banks for the purpose of operating foreign exchange accounts

 - Release official exchange rates between Vietnamese Dong and other foreign currencies from around the world